Table of Contents

 Pros

-- Sleek design with a combination of plastic and metal materials.
+Sleek design combining plastic and metal materials.

-- 8-megapixel rear camera with 1080p video recording.
+8-megapixel rear camera with 1080p video recording capability.

 Cons

-- Display resolution may not meet modern high-definition standards.
+Display resolution may not meet modern high-definition standards.

-- Non-removable battery limits flexibility for power users.
+Non-removable battery limits flexibility for power users.

 Conclusion